Distinguishable-particle Glassy Crystal: the simplest molecular model of glass: Dynamical heterogeneity

 We then define the susceptibility as $\chi_4(t) = \lim_{\tilde q \to 0} S_4(\mathbf{\tilde q},t)$, which is simply the variance of the overlap function.
 One can interpret $\chi_4(t)$ as the typical size of correlated clusters in structural relaxation and it is thus a measure of the degree of dynamic heterogeneity.

-\Fig{fig:Tg}(d) shows $\chi_4(t)$ measured from the simulations.
+\Fig{fig:chi4} shows $\chi_4(t)$ measured from the simulations.
 As is typical for structural glass, $\chi_4(t)$ has a peak for each temperature, which shifts to larger times and has a larger height when $T$ decreases.
 This reveals an increasing length scale of dynamic heterogeneity when the system cools down.